Digital transformation in healthcare: choice or necessity?

 • Governance: an established governance framework will support the improved culture of digital transformation that includes ethical use of digital solutions, patient consent, cybersecurity, patient education, etc.

-Six primary forces of change will drive this vision of the future: sharing of data, interoperability, empowered consumers, behavior change, equality in healthcare access, scientific breakthrough
+Six primary forces of change will drive this vision of the future: sharing of data, interoperability, empowered consumers, behavior change, equality in healthcare access, scientific breakthrough.

 Healthcare providers now have to identify which technologies will help them in the future.
 The most effective technologies are SMART: